 Applications to current and historical problems are emphasized throughout in two running features.
 The first is a set of "Theory Confronts the Data" sections, which show how macroeconomic theory comes to life in matching (or sometimes falling short of matching) the characteristics of real-world economic data.
-A sampling of some of these sections includes consumption smoothing and the stock market; productivity, unemployment, and real GDP in the United States and Canada; the 2008-2009 recession; and interest rate spreads and aggregate economic activity.
+A sampling of some of these sections includes consumption smoothing and the stock market; government expenditure multipliers in the recovery from the 2008-2009 recession; and the Phillips curve.

 The second running feature is a series of "Macroeconomics in Action" boxes.
 These real-world applications relating directly to the theory encapsulate ideas from front-line research in macroeconomics, and they aid students in understanding the core material.
-For example, some of the subjects examined in these boxes are the natural rate of unemployment and the 2008-2009 recession; business cycle models and the Great Depression; and New Keynesian models, the zero lower bound, and quantitative easing.
+For example, some of the subjects examined in these boxes are the default on government debt; business cycle models and the Great Depression; and quantitative easing in the United States.